jmcook1186/carbon-intensity-plugin/README.md

 The unit test coverage for this plugin is not yet complete.
 The existing unit tests can be found in `src/__tests__/unit/lib/carbon-intensity.test.ts`.

+## Errors

+The plugin can throw the following errors:

+- `APIRequestError`: this is caused by a problem retrieving data from the API.
+The error message returned from the API is echoed in the IF error message.

 ## Citations